Illustration for 16 to 18 Year Olds

 - The course is specifically designed for young people with an interest in visual communication through image making.

-- Students thinking of applying for further studies in graphics and illustration will benefit from the course.
+- Students thinking of applying for further studies in the area of graphics and illustration and want to understand more about illustration specifically

 - It is an ideal follow-on from our Graphic Design for 16 to 18 Year Olds short course, but can equally be taken alone.